 Title III FAQsFrequently asked questions (FAQs) about administrative, programmatic, and accountability features of Title III English learner student and immigrant student programs.

-The following frequently asked questions and responses are intended to assist local educational agencies (LEAs) in implementing the Elementary and Secondary Education Act Title III provisions.
+These frequently asked questions are intended to assist local educational agencies (LEAs) in implementing the Elementary and Secondary Education Act (ESEA) of 1965, as amended by the Every Student Succeeds Act (ESSA), Title III provisions.
 Applicable legal citations are included.

 - Private Schools